University Campus Fire Safety

 - Non-residential campus fire drills are conducted by the Office of Emergency Management upon request from building or department administrators.
 For assistance with conducting a fire drill, please email Jessamyn Davis.

-The Office of Emergency Preparedness, Fire & Workplace Safety provides annual fire safety training to select departments at the University.
+The Office of Emergency Management provides annual fire safety training to select departments at the University.
 However, departmental training is conducted upon request, and will cover fire growth basics, response, extinguisher safety, evacuation, and more.

 To schedule a fire safety training for your office or department, please email Jessamyn Davis.